 *Pictured above far right, helping to lay wire in the defence of Scotland, 1940.

-In 1944, he returned to France as part of the Allied army of liberation.
+He returned to France as part of the Allied army of liberation in 1944.
 However, the triumph was tinged with sadness: his best friend was killed in combat.
 Kowalski's war came to an abrupt end not long afterwards when he was shot twice by a sniper and narrowly avoided death.
 For his refusal to accept defeat and for his brave escape in 1940, the French nation honoured him just over 50 years later with the Croix de Guerre.
 Zbigniew Kowalski went on to have long and distinguished career with the petrochemical giant John Brown.
 I was struck by his phenomenal ability to recall the villages, towns and cities he went through when we talked together.
 He died several years ago.

 Historical Eye: You were lucky enough to escape Warsaw before the Germans arrived.
 How did this happen?

 Zbigniew Kowalski: My father worked in the finance department from the Polish ministry of defence.
 Just before 5 September 1939, it was decided all military institutions in Warsaw, including my father’s, were to be evacuated.
 He decided to also take my mother, my two sisters and me.
 My father and I were at the station waiting when my mother arrived with my sisters.
 Mother was wearing a Red Cross armband and told us that she’d been mobilised to work in a hospital and had to stay behind.
 It was over ten years before I was to see her again.